This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- In a small saucepan combine the garlic, parsley, salt, and the oil and simmer the mixture for 3 minutes.
+• In a small saucepan, combine the garlic, parsley, salt, and oil, and simmer the mixture for 3 minutes.
 Discard the garlic.

-- Bake in the middle of the oven for 8 minutes.
-Sprinkle the croutons with the Parmesan and bake them for 5 minutes more, or until they are golden.
-Sprinkle the croutons with the additional salt and let them cool.
+• Bake in the middle of the oven for 8 minutes.
+Sprinkle the croutons with Parmesan and bake for an additional 5 minutes, or until they are golden.
+Sprinkle with extra salt and let them cool.

-- The croutons keep in an airtight container for 1 week.
-Serve the croutons as a topping for tossed green salad.
+• The croutons can be stored in an airtight container for up to 1 week.
+Serve them as a topping for tossed green salad.

 Nutrition